 All other pupils shall be classified as nonresidents for school purposes.1

-Homeless Children and Youth
+Homeless Children and Unaccompanied Youth

-The NKCES shall provide educational and related services to homeless children and youth (including preschool-aged homeless children) in a manner that does not segregate or stigmatize students on the basis of their homeless status.
+The NKCES shall provide educational and related services to homeless children and youth including preschool-aged homeless children, and homeless children or youth not in the physical custody of a parent or guardian (unaccompanied youth) in a manner that does not segregate or stigmatize students on the basis of their homeless status.

 The NKCES shall provide its schools with guidelines that detail the rights of homeless students and the responsibilities that schools have to meet their needs and eliminate barriers to school attendance.
 These guidelines shall emphasize the right of homeless students to: